SESYNC-ci/syllabi/docs/data2doc.md

 1. Choose a git captain, and
     1. (Captain) create a GitHub repo,
     1. (Captain) invite collaborators, and
-    1. (Teammates) accept invitation.
+    1. (Team) accept invitation.
-1. (Captain) Clone the repo as a new RStudio project.
+1. (Captain) Create a RStudio project from the repo.
-1. (Captain) Create & push the .Rproj and a skeleton `README.md`.
+1. (Captain) Start a `README.md` & push files.
-1. (Teammates) Clone the repo as a new RStudio project.
+1. (Team) Create a RStudio project from the repo.
-1. Complete one section of `REAMDE.md` and push to GitHub.
+1. Add to the `REAMDE.md` and merge/push.

 </section>